-The interpretation of calculated hazard values and the assessment of their reliability for extremely low exceedance probabilities needs to consider the following issues:
+The interpretation of the reliability of hazard results for extremely low exceedance probabilities needs to consider the following issues:

 Earthquake data coverage and completeness: each hazard assessment is based on a limited number of data which covers a limited time period.
-As discussed in chapter 3.1.3 (page 41) European earthquake data typically cover time periods of few hundred years only and may be incomplete even for this time interval.
-Hazard assessments which are exclusively based on such data therefore essentially extrapolate the seismicity of the observation period to extremely long recurrence intervals (10.000 years and longer; Figure 22).
+As discussed in chapter 3.1.3 (page 39) European earthquake data typically cover time periods of few hundred years only and may be incomplete even for this time interval.
+Hazard assessments which are exclusively based on such data therefore essentially extrapolates the seismicity of the observation period to extremely long recurrence intervals (10.000 years and longer; Figure 22).
 The resulting limitations to the reliability of SHA are particularly relevant for regions with low seismicity such as the stable European continental interiors.
 This is due to the prevalence of active faults with very slow slip rates, long recurrence intervals for large earthquakes, and the general paucity of seismological data.

-- Availability of paleo-earthquake data and integration of active fault data: the time coverage of earthquake data can be significantly expanded by paleoseismological investigations and the assessment of active faults.
+Availability of paleo-earthquake data and integration of active fault data: the time coverage of earthquake data can be significantly expanded by paleoseismological investigations and the assessment of active faults.
 Interpreting the reliability of an SHA therefore should critically review the availability, completeness and quality of paleoseismological data as well as the depth of research addressing the assessment of active and inactive faults in the area of consideration.
-In-depth research is expected to increase the reliability of hazard results. - The validation of seismic hazard results is generally not possible.
-Comparisons of hazard predictions of the GSHAP Global Seismic Hazard Map (GSHAP, 1999) which were made significant times ago with the seismicity recorded after 1999, however, show that abundant and severe pitfalls can occur in hazard prediction17 (Wyss & Rosset, 2013).
-Similar underpredictions of seismic hazard were proved for the hazard maps of Japan18 (Geller, 2011) and the USGS (Stein et al., 2012).
-Some reasons for the observed failure of SHA to correctly predict hazard levels in addition to the ones listed above are discussed by Stein et al. (2012).
+In-depth research is expected to increase the reliability of hazard results.